alyssaxuu/flowy/README.md

 	return true;
 }
 ```
 Gets triggered when blocks are rearranged and are dropped anywhere in the canvas, without a parent to attach to.
-You can either prevent the blocks from being deleted (they will be automatically attached to the previous parent), or allow it by using `return true;`
+You can either allow the blocks to be deleted, or prevent it and thus have them re-attach to their previous parent using `return true;`

 Parameter | Type | Description
 --- | --- | ---